Important information on Long COVID in the professional context

 The symptoms after a Corona virus SARS-CoV-2 infection can be extremely varied.
 Employees with Long COVID symptoms often no longer have the same capacity to work as before.
 It can happen, for example, that the long haulers can bear lesser workload due to tiredness and exhaustion.
 Not only this, but problems in concentration and memory, breathlessness, vascular symptoms and aches can also make the work routine difficult.
 It is therefore important that employers support their employees as much as possible if needed.
 Thus, work absences can be kept as low as possible.

 In some cases, Long COVID is recognised as occupational disease or accident at work.
 Then the statutory accident insurance is relevant.
-The information portal for employers for social insurance and the information page of the National Association of Statutory Accident Insurance explains when can a recognition be given and what are the obligations of the employer then.
+The information portal for employers for social insurance and the information page of the Central Association of the Trade associations and Accident Insurance Companies, the Statutory Accident Insurance (DGUV), explains when a recognition can be given and what are the obligations of the employer then.

 Employers can take various steps to support their employees in reintegration in work.
 A more detailed overview of this can be found in Guidelines for managements of the European Agency for Security and Health Safety at Workplace.
 Other helpful instructions for employers can be found in Information portal on social insurance for employers.